jdmulligan/ml-playground/README.md

 These include the following topics:
 - Large Language Models (LLMs): Variety of examples and mini-projects, primarily using HuggingFace
+- Diffusion Models: Coming soon...
-- Graph Neural Networks (GNNs): Coming soon...
+- Graph Neural Networks (GNNs): Examples using PyG (PyTorch) and jraph (JAX)
 - Reinforcement Learning (RL): Coming soon...
-- Multi-layer perceptron (MLP): Implementation of backpropagation from scratch
+- Multi-layer perceptron (MLP) and logistic regression: Implementation of backpropagation from scratch

 A variety of ML libraries are used across the different projects:
 - PyTorch